Jackie-L-Staiger/Burrows-Wheeler-Transform/README.md

 # Burrows-Wheeler-Transform (BWT)

-Find the Burrows-Wheeler Transform of a string
+Find the Burrows-Wheeler Transform of a string (Bioinformatics)

 For example, the BWT of GCGTGCCTGGTCA$ is ACTGGCT$TGCGGC